Want to keep your session secure and free from distractions? Follow these best practices.

 - Chat: Participants can’t post chat messages during the session when the Post chat messages check box is clear.

 Tip: Optionally, you can filter out profanity in chat messages instead.

 - Draw: Participants can’t edit the whiteboard or shared files when the Draw on whiteboard and files check box is clear.

 Participant permissions are turned on and off for all participants.
 You can’t turn the permissions on or off for individual participants.
-If moderators want to give an individual participant more permissions during a session, they can promote the participant to a presenter.
+If you want to give an individual participant more permissions, promote them to a presenter.

 Have everyone join from a course

 If Collaborate is integrated with your Learning Management System (LMS), use your course room or create new sessions in your course.
 The most secure way to join a session is from a course.

 Sessions in a course require attendees to sign into the course to access the session.
 The LMS authenticates the user and creates a unique session link that helps each session identify the user.
 Each link is associated with an individual session and a specific user in that session.
 This means that the link only works for that user in that moment.
 The link to join session can’t be used again or shared with another user.
 Session links expire after 5 minutes.

 Limit invitations from Session Settings